grz0zrg/fsynth/README.md

 - Stereophonic or monaural
 - Polyphonic
 - Multitimbral
-- MIDI inputs support with [Web MIDI](https://caniuse.com/#feat=midi) compatible web browsers, MPE supported
+- MIDI IN/OUT support with [Web MIDI](https://caniuse.com/#feat=midi) compatible web browsers, MPE supported
 - Adjustable audio output channel per slices
 - Real-time frames by frames recording with export as an image or Fragment input (export back into itself, this can be used to build complex brushes for drawing canvas inputs)
 - .wav export (without FAS : additive synthesis only)